-Congratulations to the 21 selected entrants published in the first ever personalised Prison Yellow Book for HMP Leicester.
+Congratulations to the 21 selected entrants published in the personalised Yellow Book for HMP Leicester.

-As part of this exciting investment from HMP Leicester, 1,000 copies of this creative wellbeing resource have been printed for use within the prison for both prisoners and staff.
+As part of this exciting investment from HMP Leicester, 1,000 copies of this creative wellbeing resource were been printed for use within the prison for both prisoners and staff.

 “I am thrilled to support this Big Yellow Book, the first of its kind from a prison.
 The work within the book has been created by staff and the men of HMP Leicester and is testament to their creativity in all three mediums of art, poetry and photography.
 I have seen all the entries and was amazed by the talent on show.